 No prior experience with HDLs and FPGA workflows is assumed, but some programming experience and an understanding of basic digital electronics is required.

-Note that these are under active development and at present may not be entirely suitable for unsupported use.
+Note that these are under development, so may not be entirely suitable for unsupported use.